be0k/open_source_SW/lab5.md

 ---
 - `|`

-- output of previous command to input of next command.
+output of previous command to input of next command.
 ```
 $ ls
 a
 c
 d
-$ mkdir a | ls
+$ mkdir b | ls
 a
 b
 c